 My go-to snack for the diaper bag (or myself or the toddler) are mini Larabars and fig bars.
 I always have a few on hand in case someone gets hangry and I’ve forgotten to bring food.

-Don’t forget chapstick, sunglasses, your wallet, and sunscreen – plus a few extra toys in case baby (or big sister) throws their stroller toy on the ground.
+Don’t forget chapstick, sunglasses, your wallet, and sunscreen for Mommy and baby.
+Plus a few extra toys in case baby (or big sister) throws their stroller toy on the ground.

 a hidden diaper.

 One of the most obvious items in a diaper bag are diapers, but how many times have you been somewhere to discover you’re OUT?
 Hopefully it’s not a frequent event, but I’ve been in the situation before, only to magically discover a hidden diaper somewhere in my bag.
 My changing mat has a pocket where I keep hidden diapers for emergencies